Glossary of Terms

 Reassessment without Attendance status

-student by the University Assessment Board if they have reassessment above the amount permitted in the academic regulations.
+If they have reassessments above the amount permitted in the academic regulations, students may be classified as a Reassessment without Attendance status student by the University Assessment Board.
 Formal study is suspended for up to twelve months and students will be expected to undertake reassessment in the failed modules.
 Students will continue to have access to services, including library, IT and academic skills support.
-An Assessment Contract will be completed to agree requirements for attendance at taught sessions and tutorials and any actions the student is required to take.
+An Assessment Contract will be completed to agree requirements for attendance at taught sessions and tutorials and to document any actions the student is required to take.

 Registration

 The process by which the university collects your information at the start of the academic year and ensures that you are formally enrolled on your course of study.
-If you are receiving funding from SFE this is part of the procedure you need to compete before the University can notify SFE of your attendance in order to release you funding.
+If you are receiving funding from SFE registration must be complete before the University can confirm your attendance to release funding.
 You are required to register on your course each academic year.
 If you are registered on more than one course you will need to register on each course individually.

 Registration Period